leohaipengli/face-diary-backend/readme.md

 note that the port number is set to 3001 to avoid confict of React server.

 ## Todo
-- Use cloud MongoDB
-- Facebook login api  # postponed because of insecure http is forbidden.
 - Learn uploading image file, and serving
 - Diary retrieve api
+- Facebook login api  # postponed because of insecure http is forbidden.
 - Deployment